 Sec.
-3.13.4 - Non AUS Jumbo Sec.
+3.13.2 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- Retained earnings (when a self-employed borrower receives income paid out of retained earnings that is substantially in excess of the earning capability of the business (from prior years) rather than the business' current period income, this is not sustainable indefinitely and cannot be expected to continue for 3 or more years) - Reverse Mortgage income - Second Home rental income - Trailing Co-borrower (in a relocation scenario, income earned from a non-relocated co-borrower (following or "trailing" the borrower who has the new job related to the relocation) that is still working in the prior location in a job that will be abandoned (income cannot be expected to continue for 3 or more years)) - Unreported income documented by bank statements or other alternative documentation - Unverifiable sources (when documentation is required and cannot be provided) - VA educational benefits (not income but reimbursement for expenses)
+- Expense account payments (reimbursement of out-of-pocket work related expenses is not income) - Future income not yet being received and documented unless it satisfies the requirements in Section 3.5.1.8 - Mortgage Differential Payments (employer subsidy related to the difference between the employee's present and proposed mortgage payment) - Retained earnings (when a self-employed borrower receives income paid out of retained earnings that is substantially in excess of the earning capability of the business (from prior years) rather than the business' current period income, this is not sustainable indefinitely and cannot be expected to continue for 3 or more years) - Reverse Mortgage income - Second Home rental income - Trailing Co-borrower (in a relocation scenario, income earned from a non-relocated co-borrower (following or "trailing" the borrower who has the new job related to the relocation) that is still working in the prior location in a job that will be abandoned (income cannot be expected to continue for 3 or more years)) - Unreported income documented by bank statements or other alternative documentation - Unverifiable sources (when documentation is required and cannot be provided) - VA educational benefits (not income but reimbursement for expenses)